OhligerJ/svyelunite-temperature/README.md

 - Temperature data all comes in with the same units.
 - This is a library that a front-end might call as needed.
 So the front-end would decide the data source and then use this library to process incoming data.
 This would give it the flexibility to process (and potentially visualize) manually-input batches of data as well as listening to a stream of incoming data

-### Intentional Capabilities
+### Capabilities

 - User can input JSON-formatted data (in lieu of an open connection)
 - Thresholds are customizable, and the user can request a notification when the temp rises to a threshold, falls to a threshold, or both
-- Ideally, a chart showing data change over time
+- Visually, watch the temperature shift over time while a list of notifications and their timestamps appear at threshold points.

 ### General Approach